adonSh/gogopher/README.md

   -r, --root     Directory to use as root
   -s, --strict   Do not perform interpolation (host, port, etc.)
-  -b, --block    Name of file containing list of blocked IP addresses
+  -b, --block    Name of file containing list of blocked IP addresses -l, --log      Name of file to direct logs (default is stdout)
 ```